vijayp/biods253-spring2021/handouts/git_cheatsheet.md

 Note: if you have never pushed remotely before, you will need to add `--set-upstream` as the error message will explain At this point your branch should be updated on github
 1. Do you have to make more edits?
 If yes, go to (3)
-1. If you need to make a pull request:
+1. If you need to make a pull request, [follow this guide](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) and/or the following steps:
    1. Go to github.com, navigate to the repository and create a pull request
    1. Wait until you get approval to merge the request,
    1. If you need to make further changes, go to (3).
 Pull requests will automatically update.